 Follow-up Cooperarion for Improvement of Medical Equipment at Karawati Saran Children's Hospital, Delhi.
-KNOWLEDGE CO-CREATION PROGRAMS MULTIFACETED GROWTH AND DEVELOPMENT Knowledge Co-Creation contributes to human resource development utilizing Japan's technology, skills & knowledge.
+16 KNOWLEDGE CO-CREATION PROGRAMS MULTIFACETED GROWTH AND DEVELOPMENT Knowledge Co-Creation contributes to human resource development utilizing Japan's technology, skills & knowledge.

 Participants from various countries during a Knowledge Co-Creation Program.
 JICA uses various forms of development assistance schemes to meet diverse needs of developing countries around the world.
 As one of the schemes, technical cooperation contributes to human resource development through utilizing Japan's technology, skills and knowledge.
-JICA's Knowledge Co-Creation programs are a form of technical cooperation that JICA carries out in Japan.
-Much of the knowledge accumulated in Japanese society can be understood only by visiting Japan.
+JICA's Knowledge Co-Creation programs are a form of technical cooperation that JICA carries out in Japan and in the third countries.
 An example of this is the unique way of forming social systems and organizational structures, the so-called "Japanese model".
 If "seeing is believing", then experiencing is understanding.
-By actually visiting Japan, people from developing countries come to a setting surrounded by Japanese society and its organizations, where they can discuss the circumstances in their home countries and develop an understanding of social conditions and values very different from their own.
+By joining JICA's program Japan, people from emerging countries come to a setting surrounded by Japanese society and its organizations, where they can discuss the circumstances in their home countries and develop an understanding of social conditions and values very different from their own.